All Episodes

 We've had to deal with this again and again and again.

-President Bush, this Bush, as opposed to his father who broke the no-new taxes pledge, President Bush, Bush II, passed a major tax cut two years ago.
+President Bush, this Bush, as opposed to his father who broke the no new taxes pledge, President Bush, Bush II, passed a major tax cut two years ago.

 The end result of that has been a big boom in the American economy.

-They're finally getting around to acknowledging, eight now that we are a good 18 months into this recovery, they're finally getting around to acknowledging that the economy is pretty doggone good.
+They're finally getting around to acknowledging, now that we are a good 18 months into this recovery, they're finally getting around to acknowledging that the economy is pretty doggone good.

-Despite all of their gloom and dooming, unemployment remains low while interest rates have risen, they're still manageable, and we don't have any real signs of inflation.
+Despite all of their gloom and dooming, unemployment remains low while interest rates have risen.

-I'm holding in my hands an editorial from today's San Francisco Chronicle Liberal Newspaper.
+I'm holding in my hands an editorial from today's San Francisco Chronicle liberal newspaper.

 They're acknowledging in the editorial that the economy has improved.